 - In a large resealable plastic bag, combine the first six ingredients; add shrimp.
 Seal bag and turn to coat; refrigerate for up to 30 minutes.

 - Drain and discard marinade.
 Thread shrimp onto six metal or soaked wooden skewers.
-Grill, covered, over medium heat for 3-5 minutes on each side or until shrimp turn pink.
-Yield: 6 servings.
+Grill, covered, over medium heat for 3-5 minutes on each side or until shrimp turn pink, turning once.

 Nutrition Facts6 each: 218 calories, 13g fat (2g saturated fat), 224mg cholesterol, 302mg sodium, 1g carbohydrate (0 sugars, 0 fiber), 24g protein.

 Jul 9, 2016

 This was delicious!
 I added some sea salt, used pizza sauce because that's what I had, and added a little extra cayenne.
 Will definitely make again